To learn more, visit 2023 Course and subject delivery.

 Students will develop the ability to fit statistical models to data, estimate parameters of interest and test hypotheses.
 Both classical and Bayesian approaches will be covered.
 The importance of the underlying mathematical theory of statistics and the use of modern statistical software will be emphasised.

 Concepts covered include: descriptive statistics, random sample, statistical inference, point estimation, interval estimation, properties of estimators, maximum likelihood, confidence intervals, hypothesis testing and Bayesian inference.
 Applications covered include: exploratory data analysis, inference for samples from univariate distributions, simple linear regression, correlation, goodness-of-fit tests and analysis of variance.

 Students completing this subject should be able to:

-- be familiar with the basic ideas of estimation and hypothesis testing
+- Demonstrate an understanding of the basic ideas of estimation and hypothesis testing;

-- be able to carry out many standard statistical procedures using a statistical computing package.
+- Carry out many standard statistical procedures using a statistical computing package;

 - Fit statistical models to data by both estimating and testing hypotheses about model parameters.